Port Carlisle

-Port Carlisle is a coastal village in Allerdale, Cumbria, England.
+Port Carlisle is a coastal village in Cumberland, Cumbria, England.
 It is in the civil parish of Bowness-on-Solway.
 Its original name was Fisher's Cross, but when it became the terminus of the Carlisle Canal it was renamed Port Carlisle.
 During the lifetime of the canal it was of considerable importance as the sea outlet for Carlisle, handling both freight and passengers.
 With the building of the much bigger Silloth docks, the canal was redundant.
 Some through trade continued via the Port Carlisle Railway, but diminished as the Solway silted up.